IS – Otoko Demo Onna Demo Nai Sei: Television drama

-The manga was adapted into a ten-episode Japanese television drama, which was broadcast on TV Tokyo between July 18 and September 19, 2011.
-It starred Saki Fukuda as Haru Hoshino and Ayame Gōriki as Miwako Aihara, a girl that became a close friend of Hoshino.
-On November 25, 2011, all episodes were released on a DVD box set.
+The manga was adapted into a Japanese television drama directed by Takashi Fujio and produced by Junpei Nakagawa, Noboru Morita, and Daisaku Yamada, with Toshio Terada and Masako Iwamura writing the scripts and Megumi Shiraishi composing the music.
+Hilcrhyme performed the drama's ending theme "Personal Color".
+The drama was broadcast on TV Tokyo between July 18 and September 19, 2011, for ten episodes.
+It starred Saki Fukuda as Haru Hoshino and Ayame Gōriki as Miwako Aihara, a girl that became a close friend of Haru.
+On November 25, 2011, the episodes were released in a DVD box set.

 Reception

-IS won the 2007 Kodansha Manga Award for shōjo manga.
+The manga won the 31st Kodansha Manga Award in 2007 in the shōjo manga category.
+Manga critic Shaenon K. Garrity highlighted the manga as one of the first to contain realistic depictions of gender identity.